 - Delivers baseballs across two consecutive minutes

 - Fully enclosed wheels

 The Heaer Deuce weighs 75 pounds, meaning it can be moved to and from your vehicle and the little league diamond or your backyard.
 Though this is not the lightest little league pitching machine on the market, you can easily transport it to your selected location without worrying about it breaking or needing a machine to facilitate the move.
-Just be sure to have a helping hand when lifting the machine so you don’t strain your back.
 However, some buyers will simply elect to keep the Heaer Deuce in one position such as a batting cage rather than lug it to and from the baseball diamond and elsewhere.